juergmeier/Sentinel/KQL/Sentinel Remote Access Query.md

 ## Description
 Check remote access to Azure Systems / Portals
-Credits to Contributor: Juerg, Thanks Alex for the ideal with his KQL Scritps.
+Credits to Contributor: Juerg, Thanks Alex for the idea with his KQL Scritps.

 ```kusto
 ## Query